eMediaLab/GitTips/ReadMe.md

 ```

 > **Note:**
 > † Remote branches are READ ONLY when you fetch them down to your local repository.
 If you want to make changes to the remote, you must first create a local branch, based off of the remote.

-_Example:_
+>
+> **Example:**
-git checkout -b dev origin/dev
+> git checkout -b dev origin/dev

-**Potential Issues:**
+**Potential Issue:**
 If you checkout a remote branch directly, you will see a 'detached HEAD' warning.
 This means...

 > * You are now looking at the remote version of the branch (locally)
 > * You are now in a "Read Only" mode
+>
+> If you only want to review the remote branch content, and not edit, then being in a detached HEAD mode is fine.
+Just keep in mind, if you want to make adjustments to the branch you will need to create a local copy of it first († see checkout step above).

 <br>